JyriLehtinen/flora_esp32/README.md

 ## flora

-This arduino sketch implements an ESP32 BLE client for XIaomi Mi Flora Plant sensors, pushing the meaasurements to an MQTT server.
+This arduino sketch implements an ESP32 BLE client for Xiaomi Mi Flora Plant sensors, pushing the measurements to an MQTT server.

 ## Technical requirements